 I’m not sure when I became addicted to audiobooks.
 I do remember which book hooked me — Claire Tomalin’s biography of Charles Dickens, narrated by Alex Jennings — just not exactly when.
 It is, however, clear in my memory that my children were out of town.
 I could just laze on the couch, close my eyes, and listen.

 After that, I wanted to listen to audiobooks all the time, particularly on long drives.
 Unfortunately, the books I like best don’t always fit well with the people in the car with me, as my regular companions are currently ages six and nine.
-On a recent car trip alone, I enjoyed Paul Beatty’s The Sellout, narrated by Prentice Onayemi, so thoroughly I was suddenly saw sirens behind me.
+On a recent car trip alone, I enjoyed Paul Beatty’s The Sellout, narrated by Prentice Onayemi, so thoroughly I thought I suddenly saw sirens behind me.

 Recently, we listened our way through Amitav Ghosh’s Ibis trilogy.
 The kids enjoyed much of it, but I felt obligated to mute the parts where, for instance, Mrs. Burnham and Zachary appeared.
 They (cover your six-year-old’s eyes) were talking pretty ceaselessly about the evils of masturbation.